jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 > **Note:** Access Management menu will only be available to the Super User of the platform.

-> **Note:** RBAC will also be integrated with Active Directory (AD).
-Users can be assigned relevant roles and fetched from AD.

 Now, let's move to the step by step guide on how to use Access Management.
 We'll show you how to create a simple team with some users and roles.

 ## New Company User